Index Match Multiple Criteria Rows and Columns

 Things to Remember

-- A combination of INDEX + MATCH can be more powerful than the VLOOKUP formula.
+- Combining the Excel INDEX + MATCH function can be more powerful than the VLOOKUP formula.

-- MATCH can return the row number and column number of the table headers of both rows & columns.
+- The MATCH function can return the row number and column number of the table headers of both rows and columns.

-This has been a guide to Index Match Multiple Criteria.
-Here we learn how to use the index+match formula to match multiple criteria in excel and downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to Index Match Multiple Criteria.
+Here, we learn how to use the INDEX+MATCH formula to match multiple criteria in Excel and a downloadable Excel template.
+You may learn more about Excel from the following articles: –